 The second “flower in a pot” in this series is now up, See it Here

 Brushes, I used a #8 filbert for the flowers

 Brushes for leaves & stems

 You can use whatever paints you have in like colors.

 The simple pattern for this is in my Resource Library exclusively for my subscribers.
-Fill out the form in the bar at the top of the page with your name and email.
+Fill out the form below to gain access.

 Already a subscriber?
 The password is in every email I send out so you are good to go!